Road and pavement maintenance works

 This is a very effective treatment as it provides complete renewal of the surface.
 This treatment is used for roads that are in a state of more severe deterioration and require a full replacement.

 Resurfacing requires taking off the existing surface of the road before a bitumen layer is laid, followed by a new surface.
 The depth of the area being treated is dependent on the condition of the road and could comprise several layers of material.

 This treatment type is used where the road is found to be in too bad condition for alternative treatment types such as micro-asphalt and it is considered more appropriate to completely re-surface.

 Below is a before-and-after example of resurfacing treatment carried out to Hendon Wood Lane EN5.

 Pavement treatment types

-Works to pavements are carried out in a variety of treatment.
+Works to pavements are carried out in a variety of treatments.
 The treatment type is chosen based on a number of local factors such as:

-- likely of cars parking or driving over the pavements
+- likelihood of cars parking or driving over the pavements

 - whether the site is within a conservation area